HelloThereMatey/mag_sputter_tool/auto_control/docs/SputterTool_SOP.md

 **Solutions:**
 1. **Close and restart application.** This can be done at any time if a software error is encountered.
-2. Reboot the raspberry Pi if problem persists.
+2. Reboot the raspberry Pi if problem persists
 3. Contact staff for assistance

 #### Memory/Performance Issues (Plotter Window)